External Penetration Assessment

 External penetration testing consists of remote scans and tests generated from our Secure Operations Center (SOC) to determine if vulnerabilities can be detected on web-facing hosts.
 Over 90,000 automated tests are performed on external facing surfaces including network devices, web servers, firewalls, hypervisors, databases and operating systems.

 During Level 2 testing, our security team will manually confirm vulnerabilities in a non-intrusive manner in order to prevent disruption of critical services.
-Exploits will be attempted with cooperation of IT Department during Level 3 penetration testing.
+In contrast, during a Level 3 Pentration Test, exploits must be attempted with cooperation of IT Department since there can be a disruption in services.
 Once testing is concluded, our security experts will report back on what actionable remediation should be prioritized to reduce your external attack surface.

 During testing our US-based security experts will run a series of automated and manual probes.